 Streamlining Time Tracking with Solutions Like ExakTime

-ExakTime offers simple, intuitive online tools optimized for construction crews to log hours worked, tasks performed, equipment used, and more.
-Features like GPS timestamps, geofencing, and photo capture verify staff location and validate time entries.
+ExakTime offers simple, intuitive online tools optimized for construction crews to log hours worked, tasks performed, equipment used and more.
+Features like GPS timestamps, geofencing and photo ID verify staff location and validate time entries.
 This provides the validated labor data needed for precise bidding.
 ExakTime seamlessly integrates with payroll and accounting systems to sidestep manual processes.

 Avoiding Common Pitfalls in Construction Job Bidding